gdm413229/swwmgz_m/README.md

 The ragekit is a special item that has some... interesting effects.

-Quadruples damage dealt, doubles movement speed, halves damage taken... and has the side effect of turning you into a screaming beast.
+Octuples melee damage, doubles movement speed, quarters damage taken... and has the side effect of turning you into a screaming beast.

 Ragequit happens after 30 seconds, also cannot be toggled after activation.